jaraonthe-dot-net/ASB/doc/ASB Language.md

 - Data memory of arbitrary (but defined) size.
 - Individually defined registers, each with individually defined bit length.
 - A Program counter pointing to the current command in the user program.
+- Program size is limited: Amount of commands cannot be higher than the maximum unsigned value the program counter length supports or $2^31 - 1$, whichever is smaller.

 ## Defining memory
 Memory size must be defined if any command is used that accesses the data memory.
 Otherwise this definition is optional.